-If you’re looking only for a budgeting service, Empower will not be the best choice.
+If you’re looking only for a budgeting service, Empower may not be the best choice.
 You’ll be better served by YNAB, Quicken, or Mint.
 Mint is also a free service, but it includes credit score monitoring.
-And while YNAB and Quicken are paid services, both reconcile transactions, while Quicken provides bill payment and credit score monitoring.
+YNAB and Quicken are paid services, and both reconcile transactions, while Quicken provides bill payment and credit score monitoring.

 Related: YNAB vs. Quicken

 If you don’t have at least $100,000 to invest, you won’t be able to use the Empower Wealth Management service.
 You will also need a minimum of $250,000 to gain unlimited access to personal financial advisors.
 But if you do meet the minimum investment requirement, but just want automated investment management, and not overall financial advice, you may be better off working with a true robo advisor.